mfvitale/notes/README.md

-# Simple API for manage notes
+# Simple API for notes management
 Developed with: nodejs + mongoDB